Homemade Sweet Pepper Relish Canning Recipe

 The relish is actually ready to eat as soon as it cools, but the flavors improve greatly if you let it sit for two to three weeks.

-Well… yes and no. If you’re canning, then no, you cannot reduce the amount of sugar without altering the pH of the recipe and potentially making it unsafe for canning.
+Well… yes and no. If you’re canning, then NO, you cannot reduce the amount of sugar without altering the pH of the recipe and potentially making it unsafe for consumption.
 If you’re not canning, then you can make any changes you like.

 Recipe